JamesABaker/TA-protein-seq/README.md

 ## System Requirements

-This script requires python 2.7, biopython, and an active internet connection.
+This script requires python 2.7 and biopython.

 #### Installing Biopython:

  In **OSX** or **Linux**:

  - Open a terminal.
- - Run the following commands, entering your password where necessary:
+ - If you've not used pip before, run the following commands, entering your password where necessary:

  	`sudo easy_install pip; sudo pip install numpy; sudo pip install Biopython`